Capture the HTTP response code

 // use theHeaders.getProperty("header name") to access the header value

-The value of this variable is valid only within the current execution thread and will be overridden on a next HTTP call so if you do want to capture the response headers you must execute the JavaScript code above right after the HTTP call.
+The value of this variable is valid only within the current execution thread.
+It will override it on the next HTTP call, so if you want to capture the response headers, you must execute the JavaScript code above right after the HTTP call.

 Comments